lgirma/boost-forms/boost-web-forms/README.md

 yarn add boost-web-forms
 ```

-## Getting Started
+## Quick Start

-To generate a login form,
+To generate the above login form,

 1. Create your model: